gerbenmeyer/react-i18nify-mobx/README.md

 i18nStore.setLocale('nl');
 ```

-As the `i18nStore` is a MobX store, it can be inserted into your app by using:
+As the `i18nStore` is a MobX store, it can be inserted into your app and used in your React components:

 ```JavaScript
 import { i18nStore } from 'react-i18nify-mobx';